dhaneshragu/Academic-Management-System/Documentation/Dhanesh-user-doc.md

 This form allows the Student to Register for Course or Electives according to IITG CSE syllabus.

 ## Access Scope
-Any Student registered with the Institute.
+Any B.Tech.
+CSE Student registered with the Institute.

 ## Usage Instructions